opendatasoft/ods-documentation-explore-api/source/includes/odata/odata_basics.md

 2841
 ```

-There are two ways of obtaining the number of records in a dataset.
+There are 2 ways of obtaining the number of records in a dataset.

-The first way is to use the `$count` REST parameter (`$inlinecount` for protocol version 3.0).
+- use the `$count` query parameter (`$inlinecount` for protocol version 3.0).

-The other way is to navigate to the count document for a resource.
+- navigate to the count document for a resource.
 This is achieved by querying `/<dataset_id>/$count`.

 These two methods have slightly different semantics: